-This brochure describes the benefits of the QualChoice Benefit Plan under our contract (CS 2921) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+This brochure describes the benefits of QualChoice under our contract (CS 2921) between QualChoice and the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
 Customer service may be reached at 800-235-7111 or through our website: www.qualchoice.com.
 The address for the QualChoice administrative offices is: